williamlines/golden-square-makers/challenges/10_adventure.md

 # Adventure

-If you've reached here, you've completed all the core challenges for this module.
+You've completed all the challenges for this phase.
+Well done!

-There will be more challenges available here next week covering more advanced areas of testing and design.
-Until then, head back to the [Golden Square Outline](../README.md) and take on the Project, the Further Projects, or ask your coach for advice.
+Head back to the [Golden Square Outline](../README.md), take on the Mocking Bites and then the Project.

 <!-- BEGIN GENERATED SECTION DO NOT EDIT -->